Risk Management & Tort Defense

 Offshore property, oilrigs, underground mines, caverns, or underground storage facilities and their contents are excluded.
 Railroad track is not covered unless prior approval has been granted by the State Risk Manager.

 Buildings, contents, and special contents are insured to replacement cost value.
 All buildings above an estimated $1,000,000 in replacement cost are appraised by private appraisal firms on contract with the Risk Management & Tort Defense Division as funding permits.
 All other values are determined by modeling through PCIIS to arrive at estimated replacement costs.
-Buildings designated as "leased" will only be insured to the content value unless the Risk Management & Tort Defense Division is notified and a structure value is provided to the Risk Finance Specialist.
+Buildings designated as "leased" will only be insured to the content value unless the Risk Management & Tort Defense Division is notified and a structure value is provided to the Underwriting Manager.

 It is important that an agency/university's values are accurately reported in order for coverage to apply.
-If a state agency or university does not agree with values listed in PCIIS, then it may provide an alternate value, which will be reviewed by the Risk Finance Specialist, OR request an appraisal or valuation from the Risk Management & Tort Defense Division.
+If a state agency or university does not agree with values listed in PCIIS, then it may provide an alternate value, which will be reviewed by the Underwriting Manager, OR request an appraisal or valuation from the Risk Management & Tort Defense Division.
 Actual replacement cost will be determined at the time of the loss and may be substantially more or less than the value reported and listed on PCIIS.

 Agencies who rent properties from the Department of Administration General Services Division (GSD) should not report ordinary building contents.
 GSD includes ordinary building structures and contents coverage in the monthly rental amount.
 Fine arts insurance shall not be included in GSD rental rates but shall be billed separately by RMTD to each agency.
 Special contents must be reported by the agency responsible for the items.
 See below for more information on special contents.